caidm-research/.github/profile/README.md

 Welcome to the [Center for Artificial Intelligence in Diagnostic Medicine](https://www.caidm.som.uci.edu/) (CAIDM) research GitHub!

-In this organization you will find links to various ongoing research initiatives at CAIDM.
+Here are some links to various ongoing research initiatives at CAIDM.

 | Repository                                                 | Description                                               |
 | ---------------------------------------------------------- | --------------------------------------------------------- |